Honors Capstone Project

 This thesis argues for an institutional shift in healthcare to adopt the PFCC philosophy into practice and enact uniform implementation.
 Through a review of contemporary literature and the long-practiced foundations of medical principles, a call to action has been issued for the healthcare system and its providers.
 In actively practicing communication and education, collaboration, inclusion, and accessibility of supportive services, providers can ensure well-rounded support for the family’s needs and patient’s needs.
 There are public health programs and communities already in place that operate on a PFCC philosophy, such as Camp Kesem: a week-long summer camp, and year-round support system specifically for children affected by a parent or primary caregiver’s cancer.
 Learning about these programs and communicating them personally to patients’ and their families is a simple progression in upholding their health care responsibility.
 PFCC takes active engagement of providers in order to promote an optimal, healthy quality of life.

 Merwin, Madeline, "Healthcare’s Responsibility to Care: The Call to Support Both Patients and Their Families Through Illness" (2019).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 1075.

 Creative Commons License